How do I know if it's my intuition or fears speaking?

 • Fear = survival reaction

-It's not about "spiritual vs. psychological" – it's the same system , seen from two sides.
+It's not about "spiritual vs. psychological" – it's the same system, seen from two perspectives.

 Distinguishing intuition from fear is not a technique you master in a week.
-It is a relationship built with care, experience, and self-respect.
-Sometimes we get it wrong.
+It's a relationship built with care, experience, and self-respect.
+Sometimes we feel wrong.
 Sometimes they get mixed up.
-It is a natural part of learning.
+That's a natural part of learning.

-The important thing is not to always choose “right,” but that we slowly learn to listen in a way that feels more true to ourselves.
+The important thing is not to always choose "right," but to slowly learn to listen in a way that feels more true to ourselves.

 We carry both wisdom and protection within us.
-When they are given their rightful places, they can begin to cooperate – instead of pulling us in different directions.
+When they are in their proper places, they can begin to collaborate – instead of pulling us in different directions.

 • Fear = urgency